ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.md

 ::::

 ### Add metadata to structured logs
-If you need additional metadata to make logs more structured, fetch the metadata of Jobs, Tasks or Actors with Ray’s [`runtime_context APIs`](#).
+If you need additional metadata to make logs more structured, fetch the metadata of Jobs, Tasks or Actors with Ray’s {py:obj}`ray.runtime_context.get_runtime_context` APIs.
 ::::{tab-set}

 :::{tab-item} Ray Job